 For better or worse, your destiny now lies in the hands of the law schools to which you've applied.
 We understand.
 And we sympathize.
 And we'll get you an answer from us an soon as we can.

-Here are some tips on how you can begin to prepare yourself for law school well in advance of the first day of classes.
+What can you do during this "waiting to hear" period?
+Here are some tips from our law students about how you can begin to prepare yourself for law school well in advance of the first day of classes.
 Some recommendations are fanciful; others are serious.
 In either event, we trust you'll find them helpful.

-Operate on the assumption you'll be admitted to most of the law schools to which you've applied.
-At some point in the near future, you'll need to begin making difficult choices among the law school options available to you.
-Our advice is to begin that process now by listing the chief characteristics you're looking for in a law school.
-You may want to include things like location, available financial aid, cost, faculty, composition of the student body, and reputation of the school among members of the bar and bench.
+Operate on the assumption you’ll be admitted to many of the law schools to which you have applied.
+At some point in the near future, you’ll need to begin making difficult choices among the law school options available to you.
+Our advice is to begin that process now by listing the chief characteristics you’re looking for in a law school.
+You may want to include things like location, the facility, cost, available financial aid, faculty quality, composition of the student body, and reputation of the school among members of the bar and bench.
 Surely there will be other factors which occur to you.
 The point is to commit these considerations to paper now, and use them as a checklist to evaluate the various schools you finally consider.

 Sound debt management is an essential element in planning a financing strategy for law school.
 Some key pieces of advice in this regard: